 Medical Devices.
 FDA device regulations differentiate between significant risk (SR) and non-significant risk (NSR) devices.
 A significant risk device must have an IDE issued by the FDA, while a non-significant risk device determination by an IRB grants the device an IDE.
 Thus, if a clinical investigation is submitted to the IRB for a device that has an IDE, the device is considered a SR device.
-A SR device (a) is intended as an implant and presents a potential for serious risk to the health, safety, or welfare of a subject, or (b) is used in supporting or sustaining human life and presents a potential for serious risk to the health, safety, or welfare of a subject, or (c) is of substantial importance in diagnosing, curing, mitigating or treating disease, or otherwise prevents impairment of human health and presents a potential for serious risk to the health for serious risk to the health, safety, or welfare of a subject or (d) otherwise presents a potential for serious risk to the health for serious risk to the health, safety, or welfare of a subject or (d) otherwise presents a potential for serious risk to the health for serious risk to the health, safety, or welfare of a subject or (d) otherwise presents a potential for serious risk to the health, safety, or welfare of a subject.
+A SR device (a) is intended as an implant and presents a potential for serious risk to the health, safety, or welfare of a subject, or (b) is used in supporting or sustaining human life and presents a potential for serious risk to the health, safety, or welfare of a subject, or (c) is of substantial importance in diagnosing, curing, mitigating or treating disease, or otherwise prevents impairment of human health and presents a potential for serious risk to the health, safety, or welfare of a subject or (d) otherwise presents a potential for serious risk to the health, safety, or welfare of a subject.

 Adverse Event (AE) - is any untoward or unfavorable medical occurrence in a human subject, including any abnormal sign (for example, abnormal physical exam or laboratory finding), symptom, or disease, temporally associated with the subject's participation in the research, whether or not considered related to the subject's participation in the research.
 Such events may be psychological, emotional, social, or physical and include any illness, sign, symptom, or clinically significant laboratory test abnormality that has appeared or worsened during the course of the experimental study regardless of causal relationship to the drugs and procedures under study.
-For observational studies (e.g., chart reviews, data base studies, surveys), deaths, life-threatening events or hospitalizations need not be reported as AEs.
+For observational studies (e.g., chart reviews, database studies, surveys), deaths, life-threatening events or hospitalizations need not be reported as AEs.
 In addition, reports of subjects having complaints about the experimental procedures or about the conduct of the investigators may be reported as AEs.
 Serious AEs are defined in chapter 12.